What is borax?

 We only need very small quantities of boron for good health and to prevent diseases such as arthritis.
 In large quantities it has adverse effects, the same as any other compound.

-Borax has very low toxicity.
-Borax's LD50 (median lethal dose) score is 2.66 g/kg in rats.
-(11) This is the same toxicity as boric acid.
-Table salt is more toxic, with an LD50 of 3.75 g/kg in rats according to the Merck Index!
+Borax and boric acid have very low toxicity.
+Borax's LD50 (median lethal dose) score is 2.66 g/kg in rats, and boric acid is similar.
+(11) To put it in perspective, table salt is only slightly less toxic with an LD50 of 3.75 g/kg in rats according to the Merck Index.

 It is likely that toxicity symptoms will develop only after taking several grams (thousand mg) per day for several months.
 Signs of boron toxicity are diarrhoea, lethargy, nausea and vomiting.
-Eventually, also dermatitis.
+Eventually, also dermatitis and liver damage.
 Excess boron can worsen or trigger conditions like ADHD, allergies, asthma, autism, cystic fibrosis, dyslexia, liver and oesophageal cancer.
-Boron tends to increase the levels of calcium and oestrogen, and lower blood glucose, and levels of vitamin B6 and zinc.
-Boron's antidote is vitamin B2.
+Excessively high doses of boron tend to increase the blood levels of calcium and oestrogen, lower blood glucose, vitamin B6 and zinc.

 1. Elsair J, Merad R, Denine R, Reggabi M, Alamir B, Benali S, Azzouz M, Khelfat K.